PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-13 18:41:18
+Last updated: 2024-04-13 18:44:16
-Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
-True story! - Barney Stinson
+Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut